eliyetres/lt2316-ht19-a2/README.md

 ### Another method

-The third model, RNN with attention mechanism was used for this bonus part.
+The third model, RNN with attention mechanism, was used for this bonus part.

 ## Future work